smilodon76/RXOS-amdOS-zergpool/README.md

 It has amdmemtweak for changing straps while the rig works.
 Type $ sudo amdmemtweak --help

 It has amdmeminfo for graphics card memory information, we type $ gpus.

+It has wifi but working only with 802.11g adapters.with 802.11n the rxos freezes.type wifi and change ssid and password and reboot the rig.

 It has a samba server to access the /home/rxos folder and the path is on linux smb://localhost/rxos  and on windows smb:\\localhost\rxos userpass is the same rxos and 1.